 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk, interest rate risk, currency risk and other price risk, such as equity price risk.
-There are no such instruments in the Company which will be affected by market risk a Interest rate risk b Foreign currency risk
+Market risk comprises three types of risk; interest rate risk, currency risk and other price risk, such as equity price risk.
+There are no such instruments in the Company which will be affected by market risk.

+a Interest rate risk